-Initially, penicillin was an effective treatment against Staph, but penicillin-resistant strains rapidly developed.
+Initially, penicillin was an effective treatment for Staph, but penicillin-resistant strains rapidly developed.
 This drove the search for new antibiotics such as methicillin.
-Methacillin-resistant strains of staph then developed in this seemingly unending antibiotic-resistant race, leaving vancomycin as the last line of defense against this tenacious “superbug” microbe.
-We call this bacterium MRSA (“Methicillin-Resistant Staphtloccocus Aureus”) and it is the leading cause of life-threatening bloodstream infections (sepsis) and pneumonia.
+Methicillin-resistant strains of staph then developed in this seemingly unending antibiotic-resistant race, leaving vancomycin as the last line of defense against this tenacious “superbug” microbe.
+We call this bacterium MRSA (“Methicillin-Resistant Staphylococcus Aureus”) and it is the leading cause of life-threatening bloodstream infections (sepsis) and pneumonia.

 The economic and personal costs of this bug are substantial.
 People with an MRSA infection are more likely to: